You are currently viewing Using REST APIs for Seamless Network Device Interaction

 print("Error retrieving device information:", response.status_code)

 In this example, we’re using the requests library to send a GET request to the /network/devices endpoint of the API hosted at api.example.com.
-We’re passing an access token in the Authorization header and a hostname parameter to retrieve information about a specific device.
-If the request is successful, we parse the response data and print the hostname and IP address of each device that matches the hostname parameter.
+First, we pass an access token in the Authorization header to authenticate the request.
+Additionally, we include a hostname parameter to retrieve information about a specific device.

 Leave a Reply